trannammai/Simulation-of-Indirect-Election-Game/README.md

 # Simulation of election game (programming in R)
-This project is within the context of my Master of Science in Statistics and Econometrics
+This project is carried out during my last year of the MSc.
+Statistics and Econometrics (2019-2020)

 ## Context